 - Feed fish only what they can eat in a few minutes.

-- don't throw in food and walk away!
-They need to be watched so we know if they have eaten all the food.
+- Don’t throw in food and walk away!
+They need to be watched so you know if they have eaten all the food.

-- They can be fed at different frequencies depending on your pond environment an expectations.
+- They can be fed at different frequencies depending on your pond environment and expectations.
 During the summer:

-- if you are trying to help the fish grow and want them to come to greet you each time you are near, then feed them 2 to 4 times a day (still only what they can eat in a few minutes).
+- If you are trying to help the fish grow and want them to come to greet you each time you are near, then feed them 2 to 4 times a day (still only what they can eat in a few minutes).
 The more you feed them the more nutrients will be in the pond to feed algae and plants.
 If you have a lot of plants algae may not be an issue.
-If you don't algae might creep on you.
-Some algae is okay If you have the expectation of no algae, feed the fish less.
+If you don’t, algae might creep in on you.
+Some algae is okay.
+If you have the expectation of no algae, feed the fish less.

 - Nutritional needs of koi change as the water temperatures change.

 - The fish will eat more when the water temperature is between 60 and 85 degrees.
 They eat less when it is above 85 degrees and will eat less when it is below 60.
 Do not feed them at all below 50 unless you have special winter food and then do not feed them below 45 degrees.